aherron26/ELK-Stack-Project/README.md

 In order to use the playbook, you will need to have an Ansible control node already configured.
 Assuming you have such a control node provisioned:

 SSH into the control node and follow the steps below:
-- Copy the _____ file to _____.
+- Copy the Filebeat Configuration file to Ansible Container.
-- Update the _____ file to include...
+- Update the filebeat-config.yml file to include:
+    -Line #1106
+    output.elasticsearch:
+    hosts: ["10.1.0.4:9200"]
+    username: "elastic"
+    password: "changeme"
+    ...
+    -Line#1806
+    setup.kibana:
+    host: "10.1.0.4:5601"
-- Run the playbook, and navigate to 52.247.235.90:5601/app/kibana to check that the installation worked as expected.
+- Run the playbook, and navigate to 10.1.0.4:5601/app/kibana to check that the installation worked as expected.

-_TODO: Answer the following questions to fill in the blanks:_
-- _Which file is the playbook?
-Where do you copy it?_
-- _Which file do you update to make Ansible run the playbook on a specific machine?
-How do I specify which machine to install the ELK server on versus which to install Filebeat on?_ host
-- _Which URL do you navigate to in order to check that the ELK server is running?
-52.247.235.90:5601/app/kibana

-_As a **Bonus**, provide the specific commands the user will need to run to download the playbook, update the files, etc._